What is Meditation

 From this paranormal vantage point it is now time to dive into the biggest mystery of all in the workings of consciousness.

-COSMIC UNITY CONSCIOUSNESS AND THE EVERSION OF THE SOUL
+COSMIC UNITY CONSCIOUSNESS

 Cosmic unity consciousnness presents a completely new transformative approach.
 Through the cultivation of consciousness in its essential form, it transcends biologically inherited tribal divisions.
 Seen through a historical lens, cosmic unity consciousness first happened on the Gangetic Plains and then later along the silk roads more than 2.000 years ago.